ItsBurpee/RingingBloom-MHRVoiceChanger/README.md

 ### Thanks To/Dependencies:
 - Silvris and everyone else who contributed to the RingingBloom tool
 	- The link to that tool's GitHub is here: https://github.com/Silvris/RingingBloom
+- FluffyQuack for creating the Fluffy Manager 5000 Tool
 - D. Richard Hipp for SQLite3

 ### To-do: